dikortis/LetsTalkETC/Episodes/Episode_5.md

-platform going forward into the future I think I'm pretty happy with the direction that things are are going currently enough yeah I wanted to ask you whatever oh now go ahead sorry
+platform going forward into the future I think I'm pretty happy with the direction that things are are going currently enough I wanted to ask you whatever oh now go ahead sorry